adam000/tilde-slash-bin/README.md

 `watch` in some cases because you can see the output of the older commands, while `watch` will only show you the output of the most recent command.

+**NOTE**: unfortunately this doesn't work with aliases or functions yet.

 ### Example

 ```